artsandmetaphysics/goodlifeodyssey/_essays/ethical-progress.md

 order: 3.1
 ---

+To distinguish ethical progress, regress, and mere change, we need a common ethics.

+Ethics is situational; to judge the past we need to know and understand it more than we often can.

-We can judge individuals and societies.
+Ethical progress can occur in both individuals and societies.

 It is difficult to discern ethical progress from technological progress.
 Ethics is the study of how one should act in a given situation.
 Technological progress will alter the type and frequency of situations that individuals and societies face.
 For example, medical technology has given rise to many new situations.